Greenock cruise terminal on the River Clyde, Scotland

 Insider advice from experience.

 • Go to Glasgow: Seriously.
 Greenock is a gateway.
 The train is cheap, frequent, and easy.
 Glasgow has world-class museums, architecture, and culture.
-Don't miss it.
+The value you get from a free museum like Kelvingrove is extraordinary.

 • Edinburgh is ambitious: It's doable but you'll spend 3-4 hours traveling round-trip.
 Glasgow is closer and gives you more time.
 Choose wisely.

-• Free museums in Glasgow: Kelvingrove Art Gallery & Museum, Riverside Museum (transport), Gallery of Modern Art — all FREE and excellent.
-Take advantage.
+• Free museums in Glasgow: Kelvingrove Art Gallery and Museum, Riverside Museum (transport), and the Gallery of Modern Art are all free and excellent.
+Grateful doesn't begin to cover what Glasgow offers at no cost.

 • Weather is Scottish: Unpredictable, often wet.
 Pack rain gear and layers even in summer.
 Scottish saying: "If you don't like the weather, wait five minutes."